 Governance Consulting Services

 Understand the board’s financial roles and responsibilities: Training on financial roles and responsibilities includes an overview of key areas of school district budgeting for school board members, including relevant statutes, the budgeting process, effective and efficient resource utilization, and community participation in budgeting.

 Visit the Basic Legal and Governance Resources for School Board Members page for an introductory compilation of resources.

-To ensure that the board’s vision becomes reality, the board should develop a strategic plan and establish policies for implementation.
+Develop a strategic plan: To ensure that the board’s vision becomes reality, the board should develop a strategic plan and establish policies for implementation.
 The WASB uses Stakeholder-Driven Strategic Planning, based on the research of Robert W. Ewy and the Baldridge Foundation.
 This planning process involves key community and school district participants and is designed to gather input from individual community stakeholders.

 Since the process is tailored to the planning needs of the school district and balanced with current resource availability (staff, budget, and local resources), it is designed to take place in a reasonable time period.
 The cost is calculated on a time-needed basis and is dependent on the scope and goals of the school district for their Stakeholder-Driven Strategic Planning effort.
 As a result of the planning process, a number of documents or deliverables will be produced to help guide the school district.
 These documents will be used by the Strategic Planning Committee to analyze the school district performance and to aid in the development of the strategic plan.